The credit cards with the lowest typical APR are shown first

 Who offers student credit cards in Ireland?

-There are four banks in Ireland that offer a student credit card:
+There are three banks in Ireland that offer a student credit card:

 - Bank of Ireland